-Top 5 Sword Shield Pokemon Sets for Value and Pull Rates
+Top 5 Sword & Shield Pokémon Sets

 Top 5 Sword & Shield Pokémon Sets for Value and Pull Rates